-Wordsworth was the second of five children born to parents John and Ann in the now-historic Wordsworth House in Cumberland.
+Wordsworth was the second of five children born to parents John Wordsworth and Ann Cookson in the now-historic Wordsworth House in Cockermouth, Cumberland, or modern Cumbria.
 The home is centered in the Lake District, the area that Wordsworth and many of his contemporaries came to be associated with.
+He also spent part of his youth in Penrith.
 He was born a year before his sister, Dorothy Wordsworth.
 He maintained a strong relationship with her throughout his life.
-He wrote several poems with his sister in mind, or as a character in a broader setting.
+He wrote several poems with his sister in mind or as a character in a broader setting.
 These include ‘To My Sister.’

 When the second edition was published two years later, Wordsworth was the only one listed as a contributor.
 He sought, as explained through the preface, to create poetry that used language “really used by men” and avoided the poetic diction of the previous periods.
 He famously defined poetry as:

 the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquility.